U.S. Coast Guard Cutter Morro Bay (WTGB 106) assists PRENTISS BROWN in Detroit River

 U.S. Coast Guard Cutter Morro Bay (WTGB 106) assists the PRENTISS BROWN in the Detroit River at night, Jan.
 24, 2024.
-(U.S. Coast Guard photo by Lt.
+(U.S. Coast Guard video by Lt.
 Taylor Peace)

 |Date Taken: